-Ontario’s extension for licences and carrier products will be valid until September 30, 2020
+Ontario’s extension for licenses and carrier products will be valid until January 31, 2021

 Here is some good news for Ontario based drivers and carriers.
 The Ontario Ministry of Transportation (MTO) has extended the validity of any driver and carrier products that expired after March 1, 2020.
-This extension is good until September 30, 2020.
-This has been further extended past the original extenstion of July 1, 2020.
+This extension is good until January 31, 2021.
+This has been further extended past the original extension of July 1, 2020.

 What products and services are extended?

 The extension applies to:

 - Ontario commercial driver’s licences

 - International Registration Plan (IRP) sticker validation and Cab Cards

 - Ontario licence plate validation stickers

 - Online purchase receipts of validation stickers

 - Ontario Commercial Vehicle Operator Registration (CVOR) certificates,